kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

   - A Wookiee Lost
   - Sunry's Murder Trial

+**Complete "Canderous"**
+- This requires completing "Jagi's Challenge" (see below), then speaking to Canderous three more times:
+  - Before leaving for Lehon (the conversation starting *Tell me about when you worked for Davik.*)
+  - On Lehon before leaving for the Star Forge (the conversation starting *What are your thoughts now?*)
+  - On the Ebon Hawk after flying to the Star Forge but before leaving the ship; Canderous is your man to the end.

 **Complete "Chieftain in Need"**
 - This requires either killing Freyyr in the Lower Shadowlands and then informing Chuundar in the Chieftain's Hall, or showing Freyyr the blade from the Ritual Beast to force a confrontation in the Chieftain's Hall.
 As usual, any completion fulfills this task.